AlexxNica/closure-compiler-npm/README.md

 ### Specifying Options

-Both the grunt and gulp tasks take options objects.
-The option parameters map directly to the compiler flags without the leading '--' characters.
+- Both Grunt and Gulp tasks take options objects.
+- Options parameters map directly to the compiler flags without the `--` preceded characters.

-Values are either strings or booleans.
-Options which have multiple values can be arrays.
+- Values are either strings or booleans.
+- Arrays can be used for options having multiple values.

 ```js
   {